 Some oils have shown promise as insect repellents.
-Oils that have been used in repellents include soybean oil, palm nut oil, coconut oil, and andiroba oil (similar to neem oil).
+Oils that have been used in repellents include soybean oil, palm nut oil, coconut oil, and andiroba oil, which are similar to neem oil.
 Oils can also be used with other repellents by slowing the evaporation of the repellents from the skin.

 Garlic has been touted as a natural insect repellent, but studies have not been able to prove this.
 While garlic may have some effect when rubbed on the skin, eating garlic has not been shown to keep bugs at bay.

 The hunt for an effective natural insect repellent is in part based on the belief that natural products may be safer than repellents made with DEET.
 However, even natural products can cause skin irritation, and some are not recognized by the EPA.
 DEET has not been found to be dangerous for children as young as two months.
+If your child is under two months old, use mosquito netting as protection.
 The EPA also does not suggest any additional precautions for women who are pregnant or nursing.
 As with any repellent, it is important to use the correct dose and to keep it away from the eyes, nose, and mouth.

-Whether you choose a repellent that contains DEET or one made with only natural ingredients, there are other steps you can take to keep the bugs at bay: Eliminate standing water in outdoor spaces (eg, rain gutters, buckets).Change the water in bird baths, fountains, wading pools, and rain barrels at least once a week.Cover gaps in doors and windows.Cover baby carriers with netting.When possible, wear long-sleeved shirts and pants outdoors.Stay indoors at sunrise, sunset, and early evening.
+Whether you choose a repellent that contains DEET or one made with only natural ingredients, there are other steps you can take to keep the bugs at bay: Eliminate standing water in outdoor spaces, such as rain gutters, or buckets.Change the water in bird baths, fountains, wading pools, and rain barrels at least once a week.Cover gaps in doors and windows.Cover baby carriers with netting.When possible, wear long-sleeved shirts and pants outdoors.Stay indoors at sunrise, sunset, and early evening.